 - Monitoring, evaluation & learning (how is grant-making impact assessed?)

 - Resource mobilisation (how they sustain financially?)

-FemFund Team was also inspired by some activities that were implemented by fellow women’s funds and came back home with concrete ideas that FemFund has already started to implement as the hosting a fundraising party and the developing of a documentary video about grantee partners’ activities.
+FemFund Team was also inspired by some activities that were implemented by fellow women’s funds and came back home with concrete ideas that FemFund has already started to implement as hosting a fundraising party and the development of a documentary video about grantee partners’ activities.

-The study visits also provided space to reflect on the underlying values of women’s funds, their vision of change and on how to create a truly transformative institution.
+The study visits also provided space to reflect on the underlying values of women’s funds, their vision of change, and how to create a genuinely transformative institution.

-Valuable was also to be establishing personal relations with colleagues working on similar issues in their respective countries and to plan future collaborations.
+Establishing personal relations with colleagues working on similar issues in their respective countries and planning future collaborations was truly valuable.